-Knesset, the Israeli Parliament guide starts with map, directions, tours, and then we will join the standard tour.
-Let’s begin!
+Knesset, the Israeli Parliament, offers various free tours.
+This guide starts with basic info and then joins the standard tour.

-The Knesset is located in Givat Ram, Jerusalem.
+The Knesset is located on Givat Ram, Jerusalem.

-If you are arriving by public transport, then you can do it by taking Egged bus lines 7, 7A, 14, 35 or 66 to the Knesset.
+If you are arriving by public transport, you can take Egged bus lines 7, 7A, 14, 35, or 66 to the Knesset.
 And here is a preset link to Moovit where you can update your starting point and get updated directions.

-Alternatively, if you reach the Knesset by car, then you can part at the HaLeom parking garage (10 Yitzhak Rabin Boulevard).
+Alternatively, if you reach the Knesset by car, you can park at the HaLeom parking garage (10 Yitzhak Rabin Boulevard).
 There is a free shuttle bus between the Knesset and HaLeom parking.
-And to park for free, bring your parking ticket with you and stamp it after your tour.
-If you do not stamp it at the Knesset, then you will have to pay for parking according to its price list.
+And to park for free, bring your parking ticket and stamp it at the Knesset after your tour.
+If you do not stamp it, you will have to pay for parking according to its price list.

-While at the shuttle bus station, I photographed timetable of the shuttle, since I did not see it online.
-And it might be useful.
+While at the shuttle bus station, I photographed the shuttle timetable since I did not see it online.

 Knesset Visitor Center